-5.2.
-Experimental Settings
+6.2 Experimental Settings

-The images used in our experiments are from the Berkeley Segmentation Dataset and Benchmark [11].
-As in [4, 3, 6], we formulate image segmentation as a data clustering problem based on sparse proximity data.
-For each image of 154401 (321×481) pixels, we consider 1855 (35×53) overlapping patches with each patch of size 13×13 pixels.
+The images used in our experiments are from the Berkeley Segmentation Dataset and Benchmark [19].
+As in [8, 7, 10], we formulate image segmentation as a data clustering problem based on sparse proximity data.
+For each image of 154401 (321×481) pixels, we consider 1855 (35×53) overlapping patches with each patch of size equal to 13×13 pixels.

-Figure 5.
-Image patches from the bottommost image of Figure 6(a) shown as feature vectors in the RGB color space.
+Figure 13: Image patches from the bottommost image of Figure 14(a) shown as feature vectors in the RGB color space.

 Similarity between patches is computed based on color and spatial features.
-We use a relatively simple feature representation scheme in our experiments.
-For each image, the average color of each patch is represented as a point or feature vector \mathbf{x}i^c , i = 1, ..., 1855 in the RGB color space.
-Figure 5 shows all the feature vectors for the bottommost image of Figure 6(a).
+For simplicity, we use a relatively simple feature representation scheme in our experiments.
+For each image, the average color of each patch is represented as a point or feature vector $\mathbf{x}{i}^{c}, i = 1, \ldots, 1855$ in the RGB color space.
+Figure 13 shows all the feature vectors for the bottommost image of Figure 14(a).
 We can see that the sky, lake and mountain form three manifolds with elongated structures.
 To segment the three regions correctly, a clustering algorithm should not only find the elongated structures but should also be sufficiently robust even at the presence of outliers.

-Besides color features, we also include some spatial features as in [1].
+Besides color features, we also include some spatial features as in [5].
 The spatial features are simply the two coordinates of each patch in the image lattice, denoted as $\mathbf{x}i^s, i = 1, ..., 1855$.
 The overall feature vector \mathbf{x}i for patch i is the concatenation of the vectors for color and spatial features, i.e., $\mathbf{x}i = ((\mathbf{x}i^c)^T, \lambda(\mathbf{x}i^s)^T)^T$, where the superscript T denotes vector/matrix transpose and $\lambda > 0$ specifies the relative importance of the spatial information for defining the similarity measure.
+It is set to 0.5 in our experiments.

-5.3.
-Image Segmentation Results
+6.3 Image Segmentation Results

-Figure 6 shows the segmentation results for four images on natural scenes.
-From left to right, the five columns show the input color images, segmentation results based on k-means clustering, spectral clustering, path-based spectral clustering, and robust path-based spectral clustering, respectively.
+Figure 14 shows the segmentation results for four images on natural scenes.
+From left to right, the five columns show the input color images, segmentation results based on k-means clustering, spectral clustering, path-based spectral clustering, and robust pathbased spectral clustering, respectively.
+For each image, the number of clusters for the four clustering methods is user-defined.
 The segmentation results are shown with different gray levels representing different segments.
-In these images, color changes in the sky, water, grass land and mountain form elongated manifold structures, such as the example shown in Figure 5.
-It can be seen that the robust pathbased spectral clustering algorithm outperforms all other methods.
+In these images, color changes in the sky, water, grass land and mountain form elongated manifold structures, such as the example shown in Figure 13.
+It can be seen that the robust path-based spectral clustering algorithm outperforms all other methods.
 Although path-based clustering can also cluster elongated structures, it is not robust enough against noise and outliers.
 Specifically, the existence of outlier points between manifolds in the feature space ends up connecting the corresponding color segments together.